Bone marrow biopsy and aspiration

 - Excessive bleeding, particularly in people with low numbers of a certain type of blood cell (platelets)

-- Infection, especially in people with weakened immune systems
+- Infection, generally of the skin at the site of the exam, especially in people with weakened immune systems

-- Penetration of the breastbone (sternum) during sternal aspirations, which can cause heart or lung problems
+- Rarely, penetration of the breastbone (sternum) during sternal aspirations, which can cause heart or lung problems

 How you prepare

 - Tell your doctor about medications and supplements you take.
-Certain medications and supplements may increase your risk of bleeding after a bone marrow biopsy and aspiration.
+Certain medications and supplements may increase your risk of bleeding after a bone marrow aspiration and biopsy.

 - Tell your doctor if you're nervous about your procedure.
 Discuss your worries about the exam with your doctor.
 In some cases, your doctor may give you a sedative medication before your exam, in addition to a numbing agent (local anesthesia) at the site where the needle is inserted.